 Freshen up those fluids.
 That means all of them: motor oil, clutch, brake, and coolant.

-The reason changing fluids regularly is essential is because they contain contaminants from regular usage, which become corrosive over time and can destroy rubber seals.
+Changing fluids regularly is essential because they contain contaminants from regular usage, which become corrosive over time and can destroy rubber seals.
 In addition, the DOT4 brake fluid absorbs water and needs to be changed every two years.

-The last thing you want is your motorcycle sitting idle all winter, filled to the brim with oil that’s contaminated with solvents and sediments.
-It might not run at all if bearings have been corroded or damaged.
+The last thing you want is your motorcycle sitting idle all winter, filled to the brim with oil contaminated with solvents and sediments.
+It might not run if the bearings have been corroded or damaged.

 Changing the oil is a vital and simple step to take to avoid forking out money down the road.

-How to store a motorcycle batter for winter?
+How to store a motorcycle battery for winter?
 Some riders recommend starting their bike every week during the winter and letting it run.

 A much better solution, however, is to clean the battery electrodes and hook them up to a battery tender (or trickle charger) for the entire duration of the winter.
 Not only should you use a battery tender during the winter—but one should be used all the time, urges Nagy.

-It’ll help extend the longevity of the battery.
-Harley-Davidson tenders start at $39 and go up to $129.
+If you properly winterize your motorcycle battery, it will help extend the longevity of the battery.
+Harley-Davidson® tenders start at $39 and go up to $129.
 Nagy uses one priced in the middle.

-While we are on the subject of batteries, if your bike won’t start in the spring, it may be for one of two reasons: you forgot your pin, or you need to replace your FOB battery.
+While we are on batteries, if your bike won’t start in the spring, it may be for one of two reasons: you forgot your pin or need to replace your FOB battery.

-There’s nothing you can do about it, but your FOB battery is going to attempt to communicate with your bike all winter long.
-By the time spring rolls around, you’ll invariably need to replace it.
+There’s nothing you can do about it, but your FOB battery will attempt to communicate with your bike all winter.
+By the time spring rolls around, you’ll inevitably need to replace it.

-You might as well keep one in the drawer next to your bike.
+You should keep one in the drawer next to your bike.